Home at Last Campaign

 The Home At Last campaign is Lost Our Home’s first-ever capital campaign to purchase and renovate our building in Tempe.
 Our tails are wagging with excitement to share that we finalized the purchase of our building to sercure our purr-manent home.
 Now, we continue to raise the funds needed for our shelter remodel that will improve the safety, health and well-being of the pets in our care.
 We invite you to be a part of this effort through financial gifts that will enable us to grow and expand the programs that we offer, enhance the quality of care we provide to the pets and people we serve, and increase our impact in the community.

-Thanks to one very generous donor, any gift of $100 or more will be matched up to $50,000!
-Plus, when you make a gift of $250, $500 or $1,000, you receive a gift in return: a brick on the Pathway of Hope—the walkway that guides pet lovers through Lost Our Home’s adoption and temporary care areas.
+When you make a gift of $250, $500 or $1,000, you receive a gift in return: a brick on the Pathway of Hope—the walkway that guides pet lovers through Lost Our Home’s adoption and temporary care areas.
 Fetch your purr-manent place in the shelter when you make your gift of $250, $500 or $1,000 today!

 A message from our Founder and Executive Director, Jodi Polanski: